 A dedicated telephone triage service is provided during operational hours to all patients receiving treatment in the HODC.
 The service is provided by senior oncology and haematology nurses who follow specific guidelines and use a standardised assessment tool to assess the patient’s problem.
 The triage nurse is responsible for ensuring that patient issues are dealt with in an appropriate and timely way.
 This may involve giving advice to the patient or referring them to other members of the team.

-If a patient is required to attend the HODC, the triage nurse must inform the receptionist who will ensure that the patient’s chart is made available.
 Patients who have a transmissible infection are asked to attend HODC only when there are adequate isolation facilities available.
 If the patient’s symptoms are unrelated to their haematology or oncology condition, they are advised to attend their GP or emergency department.
 Details of all interactions are recorded on the Electronic Patient Record (EPR).